-A government procurement agreement is a so-called agreement among several countries and a rule that binds only countries that opt to accede to that agreement.
+WTO's Agreement on Government Procurement (the "GPA") is a so-called agreement among several countries and a rule that binds only countries that opt to accede to that agreement.
 Therefore, only a subset of countries, mainly developed countries, has have acceded to the GPA.
-At the time of its entry into the WTO, China promised to accede to the GPA in the future, to participate in it as an observer for the time being, to secure transparency in the procedure for government procurement, and to give non-discriminatory treatment in the case of procurement from foreign countries5.
+At the time of its entry into the WTO, China promised to accede to the GPA in the future, to participate in it as an observer for the time being, to secure transparency in the procedure for government procurement, and to give non-discriminatory treatment in the case of procurement from foreign countries .
 After its accession to the WTO, in February 2002, China has gained a qualification for the observer of the government procurement committee.

-In December 2007, China submitted an application for the accession to the GPA and the initial offer referred to in Annex I6, and accession negotiations were started.
+In December 2007, China submitted an application for the accession to the GPA and the initial offer referred to in Annex I, and accession negotiations were started.
 However, various problems with the initial offer were pointed out, and other countries requested early submission of a revised offer.
-In response to it, China submitted the first revised offer in July 20107, the second one in November 20118, the third one in November 20129, the fourth one in December 201310, the fifth one in December 201411, and the sixth one in October 201912.
+In response to it, China submitted the first revised offer in July 2010, the second one in November 2011, the third one in November 2012, the fourth one in December 2013, the fifth one in December 2014, and the sixth one in October 2019.
 President of the People's Republic of China, Xi Jinping spoke of acceleration of the process for acceding the GPA in his speech at the Boao Forum for Asia held in China in April 2018, and swift GPA accession is expected.